magiscoding2113/PWA-text-editor2/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+This project was created to provide a place where people can add random notes and edit them.
+It helps eliminate having multiple note pads and allows all notes to be organized in one place.
+I learned how to use PWA and take what I have learned using webpacks and apply them to complete this assignment.
+Here is a link to this project in GitHub: https://github.com/magiscoding2113/PWA-text-editor2 and you can see it deployed on Heroku: https://pwa-text2113.herokuapp.com/

 ## Installation
 npm I IDB is required to run this project.

 ## Usage

 NPM I IDB in your local terminal, then npm I and browser will load and show text editor.
+You can then install to your nav bar.